 How does the photobook object change the way we engage with narrative?

-From documentary projects and archival explorations to fashion portfolios - to name just a few - the photobook is a portable object that can allow you to creatively develop your voice within the photographic medium.
-To tell a story through a photobook requires an understanding of visual language, sequencing and design in order to create a cohesive product.
+From documentary projects and archival explorations to fashion portfolios, the photobook is a portable object that can allow you to creatively develop your voice within the photographic medium.
+To effectively communicate through a photobook requires an understanding of visual language, sequencing and design.
 This course will develop your understanding of the history of the photobook as medium as well as the possibilities it offers as an independent creative form.
-Guest presentations from professionals in the field will enable us to participate in contemporary discourses around the photobook.
+Guest presentations from professionals in the field will enable us to participate in contemporary discourses around the photobook and establish a greater awareness of current trends in the industry.

 - Develop an understanding of the materiality and publishing possibilities of the photobook.